lodash/lodash/doc/README.md

 ### <a id="_invokecollection-methodname--arg1-arg2-"></a>`_.invoke(collection, methodName [, arg1, arg2, ...])`
 <a href="#_invokecollection-methodname--arg1-arg2-">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L3429 "View in source") [&#x24C9;][1]

 Invokes the method named by `methodName` on each element in the `collection`, returning an array of the results of each invoked method.
-Additional arguments will be passed to each invoked method.
+Additional arguments will be provided to each invoked method.
 If `methodName` is a function, it will be invoked for, and `this` bound to, each element in the `collection`.

 #### Arguments
 1. `collection` *(Array|Object|String)*: The collection to iterate over.